This medicine is subject to additional monitoring in Australia. This will allow quick

 injection site reactions, such as pain, redness and/or swelling where the injection

-allergic reactions such as rash or swelling.
+allergic reactions such as rash or swelling, or sometimes difficulty breathing.

 The above list includes the more common side effects of your medicine.
 They are usually